Help us match you with local pros in your area

 It’s important to know what the work process will look like.
 For HVAC repairs, the company should detail the exact parts that need replacement and why.
 Confirm that your technician will clean and test the full system afterward to guarantee everything is working correctly.
 When replacing your HVAC system, request that the installation company describe the new model, features, energy efficiency, estimated installation time, and brand.
 Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

-You should have your HVAC system inspected about twice annually.
-At the time of the inspection, your technician will inform you if any services are needed.
-You should also call a technician if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be inspected every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also call a technician if you notice any new issues, such as strange noises, unusual smells, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
-Keep your thermostat as low as you can and avoid making drastic temperature changes — increase or decrease it a few degrees at a time.
-If you're able to, try switching to a smart thermostat.
+You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
+Keep your thermostat as low as is comfortable and avoid making drastic changes in the temperature — only increase or decrease it a few degrees at a time.
+If possible, try switching to a smart thermostat.

-For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Elk River, you'll be better off going with a furnace on the higher end of (or even above) this range.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Elk River, you may need a higher-capacity furnace.